 But now, after frat boys and weekend hookups, awkward drunk texting mishaps and secretly pining for that cute guy who sits next to you in English class, a happily ever after seems pretty hard to come by on campus… but that’s what we’re supposed to believe, right?
 If there’s one thing Disney has drilled into us, it’s that dreams really do come true.

-But if you pop in one of these classic VHS tape fairy tales and read beyond the basic princess-meets-prince storyline, you’ll come to realize that real life lessons can be learned from our favorite princesses.
+But if you pop in one of these classic movies and read beyond the basic princess-meets-prince storyline, you’ll come to realize that real life lessons can be learned from our favorite princesses.
 Here’s a comprehensive guide to finding your own happily ever after, brought to you by our favorite Disney fairytales and the princesses we idolized as little girls.

 Princess Lesson #1 – Don’t be a Doormat for Guys

 Want to make a prince campus cutie fall head over heels in love with you?
 Hanging around a house full of guys probably isn’t the best bet.
 Playing the jealousy card can backfire in the worst way.
 Not to mention that letting guys walk all over you and acting like a servant does not create respect in a relationship, and no one wants someone they can’t respect.

 Picture this – you fall into a magical, semi-conscious stupor only to be awakened by the kiss of a prince.
 This sounds a little all-too familiar doesn’t it, collegiettes?
 It sounds to me like Princess Aurora aka “Sleeping Beauty” had one too many margaritas at the bar with her friends on Thirsty Thursday and woke up to a sloppy frat boy sucking her face.